-You may be able to get into the workforce faster by skipping getting the BSN and instead completing a program that qualifies you as a licensed practical nurse (LPN).
-Once qualified, you will need to pass the NCLEX-PN exam for your state, and can start working as a nurse right away.
+You may be able to get into the workforce faster by skipping getting the BSN and instead of completing a program that qualifies you as a licensed practical nurse (LPN).
+Once qualified, you will need to pass the NCLEX-PN exam for your state and can start working as a nurse right away.
 However, bear in mind that since you will not be as highly qualified as a registered nurse, the number of career opportunities available to you may be lower.
 However, it is an ideal way to get your foot on the ladder of a nursing career as you can choose from various BSN programs to study online while working.
-Many colleges offer programs that LPNs can take to get their BSN in a much shorter period compared to those without the previous nursing qualifications and experience.
+Many colleges offer programs that LPNs can take to get their BSN in a much shorter period compared to those without previous nursing qualifications and experience.

 If you prefer a more hands-on method of learning, a nursing apprenticeship might be worth considering.
 Apprenticeships in nursing might not be as popular or well-known as the traditional method of getting a degree; however, they are more frequently offered by healthcare employers.
 An apprenticeship allows you to qualify as a nurse while learning on the job and getting paid for the work that you do at the same time.
 If you are worried about the mounting cost of nursing school, an apprenticeship could be the ideal alternative for you.

 Once you have gained a BSN, you will need to pass the NCLEX-RN exam for your state in order to qualify as a registered nurse.
 Passing this exam will provide you with the correct licensure to work in your state in this career.
 Bear in mind that if you want to relocate to and work in another state, you may need to take the NCLEX-RN exam again in order to be permitted to work there.
 It’s a good idea to check with the state licensing board before making any plans.

 Advanced Nursing Degrees